JackStouffer/jacks_standard_library/THIRD_PARTY_NOTICE.md

 ## stb_sprintf

-The fat pointer printf-style function, `jss_fatptr_format` is a derivation of stb_sprintf
+The fat pointer printf-style function, `jsl_fatptr_format` is a derivation of stb_sprintf

 Copyright (c) 2017 Sean Barrett